tomosterlund/qalendar/docs/planned-features.md

 #### Versions 0.X.X (pre-release)

-- Console warnings on faulty configuration
-- Loading animation
+- All planned features are ready.
+Merely testing and improving them remains before v.1.0.0

 #### Post-release

-- Drag & drop of events
+- Multi-day events
 - Year mode
 - Indication in date picker, on which days there are events
+- Drag & drop of events